A picture does more than paint one thousand words. In the digital era, a picture can be what prompts us to click, read, share and comment.

 Given the volume of images marketers now rely upon, your brand guidelines must provide more than one image style.

-Visit the Market Expertise website, and you’ll see that for variety we’ve introduced pops of coloured photography in our advertising and promotions.
+That’s why you’ll see that for variety we’ve introduced pops of coloured photography in our advertising and promotions.

 Our guidelines dictate these images be abstract photos or vectors and must be in one of our corporate colours.
 In this situation, the image is purely decorative, like wallpaper.